 The dynamic preamble selection (DPS) primitives apply to the UWB PHY allowing the temporary use of different preamble codes as a means to thwart a hostile third party attack on the ranging procedures.

-MLME.DPS.Request
+MLME-DPS.request

 This requests that the UWB PHY temporarily use the specified preamble code in transmitter and/or receiver for a single use.
 The properties of this primitive are:

-MLME.DPS.Request {
+MLME-DPS.request {

 TxDPSIndex; RxDPSIndex; DPSIndexDuration;